lofootve/geo-con/models/MLFC/README.md

 > pip install -r requirements.txt

-- Then, write your 3W dataset file path.
+- Then, go to main.py and write your 3W dataset file path.
 ```
-FILE_PATH = "WRITE YOUR PATH"
+FILE_PATH = "WIRTE YOUR 3W FILE PATH"
 ```